The Dakota Aerial Championship

 Have Questions?

-If this your first aerial competition - we put a resource together for you to help you prepare for the DAC 2025 - check it out.
+If this is your first aerial competition - we put a resource together for you to help you prepare for the DAC 2026 - check it out.

 Have general questions?
 Contact South Dakota Aerial & Arts and the Dakota Aerial Championship team at info@sdaerialarts.com or at 605-215-1505.